HAUT-SE-OOP/Electric-Vehicles/readme.md

 ### New Energy Vehicles Database

-#### C++ program that allows users to use a database for electric vehicles.
+#### C++ program that allows users to use a database for new energy vehicles.
 Project made for Silesian University of Technology.

 Currently, this program let users: